derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
+**11) Vigenere / Vernam / Ceasar Ciphers** - Functions for encrypting and decrypting data messages.
 Then send them to a friend.
   - [ ] Go
   - [ ] Java
   - [ ] Rust